The Poetry Porch: Poets

 and guest lecturer on American poetry, Armenian poetry in translation, and the literature of human

 rights at various universities here and abroad.
-She serves as president of the New England Poetry Club.
+She served as president of the New England Poetry Club from 1977 to 2016.

 Return to the Poetry Porch contents page.